itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 			}
 		}

-This allows the use of simple names	and the direct referencing of nested objects without a dot notation.
+This allows the use of simple names	and the direct referencing of nested objects without using a dot notation.

 ### Summary and outlook